 We’re ready to welcome you back!

 The galleries and exhibition spaces of our museums are perfect places to get inspired and uplifted by the wonders of art and science while also practicing social distancing.
 So we hope you’ll plan a visit soon.
-(Note: the museum cafes are currently closed.)
+(Note: The Rangos Giant Cinema and museum cafes are currently closed.)

 When you visit, here’s what we’ll be doing together to keep each other safe: